mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 AUDIT_LOG_RETENTION_DAYS=2555  # 7 years for HIPAA compliance
 ```

-### 2. Key Management
+### Key Management: The Security Nightmare

-For production deployments, use a proper Key Management Service (KMS):
+For production deployments, you can't just store your encryption keys in a file on the server.
+You need a proper Key Management Service (KMS).
+AWS KMS, Azure Key Vault, Google Cloud KMS - pick one and use it.

+The key insight here is that your encryption keys are more valuable than your data.
+If someone gets your keys, they can decrypt everything.
+So protect them accordingly.

 ```php
 // Production key management